How to Create Email Workflows That Convert (With Real Examples)

 Example 1: New User Onboarding Workflow

-The goal of onboarding is activation—helping users experience value as quickly as possible.
+The goal of onboarding is activation—helping users experience value as quickly as possible while building early engagement signals that support long-term inbox trust.

 Step Trigger / Timing Primary Purpose